wdi-sg/project-3-das/README.md

 https://commonplaces-app.herokuapp.com/

-admin@das.com --> This is the Admin account
+admin@das.com --> This is the Admin accourant

 123456 --> Password for Admin Account